linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 #### Auto-login

-1. Prerequisite: you have logged in the operation system with the UOS ID.
+1. Prerequisite: you have logged in the operation system with the Union ID.

-2. Once **Contacts** is run, the system will enter into main interface of Contacts without inputing UOS ID and password.
+2. Once **Contacts** is run, the system will enter into main interface of Contacts without inputing Union ID and password.

 #### Manually login

-1. Prerequisite: you haven't logged in the operation system with the UOS ID.
+1. Prerequisite: you haven't logged in the operation system with the Union ID.

 2. Once **Contacts** is run, the interface **Cloud Sync Sign in** pops up automatically.

-3. Input your UOS ID and password.
+3. Input your Union ID and password.
 After verification is completed successfully, logging in from the client terminal is also done and main interface of Contacts is opened.

 ## Contacts